Lakers News: LeBron James, Lonzo Ball React To Magic Johnson's Resignation On HBO's 'The Shop'

 As James is set to be reunited with Lue in Los Angeles, he has remained silent but reportedly still ‘stands behind’ Buss and the Lakers.

-However, the 34-year-old finally broke his silence about Johnson with Lonzo Ball on the latest episode of HBO’s “The Shop” (contains strong language):
+However, the 34-year-old finally broke his silence about Johnson with Lonzo Ball on the latest episode of HBO’s “The Shop” (Warning: NSFW language):

 Like James and Ball, the organization and fans were shocked about Johnson’s impromptu press conference.
 While the Lakers were officially eliminated from the playoffs for the sixth consecutive season, most expected Johnson to fire former head coach Luke Walton after a 98-148 record.